anonfoxer2/glitter-twitter/README.md

 ## About

 Don't like the Twitter rebrand to x.com?
-Neither did I, so I made this Chrome extension that lets you revert x-branding back to the beloved bird.
+Neither did I, so I *forked* this Chrome extension that lets you revert x-branding back to the beloved bird, but added some rainbows!

 The loading icon still needs to be replaced.

-## Installation
+## Installation guide

-Right now this extension is not uploaded to the Chrome web store.
-That may change later on.

-In order to use this extension, you can load these files in as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
+1. Download the code of this project by clicking on the "Code" dropdown, and selecting "Download ZIP"
+2. Save the ZIP file somewhere you can remember it, and extract it.
+3. Open your Chromium-based browser and click on your extension icon, and click "Manage extensions"
+4. Click on "Load unpacked", find the folder that you extracted from the ZIP file, and click "Select folder"